ionic-team/ionic-docs/src/content/building/contributing.md

 # Contributing to Ionic

-Thanks for your interest in contributing to the Ionic Framework!
+Thanks for the interest in contributing to the Ionic Framework!

 ## Contributing Etiquette